Skip to main content

 MH provides custom prints and dyeing services to create unique silk fabrics that meet specific client requirements.
 With advanced techniques, MH can produce vibrant and intricate designs on silk textiles, catering to global fashion brands.

-They also specialize in crafting silk fabrics with detailed embroidery, adding texture and distinction to their silk industry world site using a needle, with a focus on the lining.
+They also specialize in crafting silk fabrics with detailed embroidery, adding texture and distinction to their silk industry world site using a needle, with a focus on the lining, often paired with high-quality polyester and rayon embroidery thread options.
 For more information, feel free to contact us.

 Summary